 Skip to content

-We completely rely on our microbiome.
-It estimated our microbes have 150 times more genes than we do.
+We rely completely on our microbiome.
+It is estimated that our microbes have 150 times more genes than we do.
 They carry out essential tasks for us, and our health and wellbeing would be non-existent without them.
-The list of known functions is long and growing all the time as more and more research is carried out.
+The list of known functions is already long, but is growing as more and more microbiome research is carried out.
 Let’s take a look at the role of beneficial gut microbes for our health:

 What is the key for a flourishing ecosystem?
 Balance.

 Many different lifestyle factors have been shown to have a negative impact on our guts.
 This means maintaining a healthy balance of microbes in the gut can be a bit of a challenge at times.
 The following are all factors that can contribute to this imbalance:

 This actually touches on one of the biggest research questions - what came first?

-Either way it opens up an opportunity to intervene either by reducing the risk of the disease or managing symptoms.
+Either way, it opens up an opportunity to intervene, either by reducing the risk of the disease or managing symptoms.

 In 2008 eminent scientists from four different medical centres in the U.S established the Human Microbiome Project, which set out to ‘further our understanding of how the microbiome impacts human health and disease’.
 The ultimate goal of this project is to establish whether there is a core healthy microbiome seen in the guts of well individuals.
 It is already known that the exact composition of the intestinal microbiome differs hugely between individuals, and that our gut microbiome is said to be as unique to us as our fingerprint.